-4) No currency restrictions applied.
-However, in practice, 90% of the assets are Euro denominated or their currency exposure is hedged back into Euro, therefore currency mismatch is limited versus that of liabilities.
+Note 7: No currency restrictions applied.
+However, in practice, 70% of the assets are Euro denominated or their currency exposure is hedged back into Euro, therefore currency mismatch is limited versus that of the liabilities.
 The Committee believes that such an exposure is acceptable as part of a diversified investment portfolio.
-The exposure to non-Euro currency assets will be reviewed as part of the overall monitoring of the Investments by the Committee
+The exposure to non-Euro currency assets will be reviewed as part of the overall monitoring of the Investments by the Committee.

-5) Fixed Income is predominantly Investment grade bond (albeit managers have some flexibility to hold downgraded bonds) and there is circ.
-50% non-investment grade exposure to securities in DIF.
+Note 8: Fixed Income is predominantly Investment grade bond (albeit managers have some flexibility to hold downgraded bonds) and there can be up to 50% exposure to non-investment grade securities in DIF and EMD funds.